 Federal Charges Filed In Overland Park Bank Robbery

-If convicted, he faces a maximum penalty of 20 years in federal prison and a fine up to $250,000.
-The Overland Park Police Department and the FBI investigated.
-Assistant U.S. Attorney David Smith is prosecuting.
+If convicted, he faces a maximum penalty of 20 years and a fine up to $250,000.
+The FBI, the Overland Park Police Department and the Kansas City, Mo., Police Department investigated.
+Assistant U.S. Attorney Kim Martin is prosecuting.

 In all cases, defendants are presumed innocent until and unless proven guilty.
 The indictments merely contain allegations of criminal conduct.